ipo-exe/evolvelab/README.md

 Evolutionary computing lab.
 For evolutionary computing stuff and experiments.

 ## The evolutionary algorithm
-The algorithm is based on the [evolution strategy](https://en.wikipedia.org/wiki/Evolution_strategy) framework, so there is only three rules:
+The algorithm is based on the [evolution strategy](https://en.wikipedia.org/wiki/Evolution_strategy) framework, so there is only three main rules:
 1. change all current solutions by adding a normally distributed random vector (variation operator).
 2. merge the changed solutions with the original ones (offspring recruitment).
 3. select only the set of best solutions (elitism).

-Solutions are encoded in the integer format (i.e., fixed searching grid).
+Solutions are encoded in the integer format (i.e., a fixed searching grid).
 There is two options :
 1. coarse grid: `uint8` 8 bit encoding, varying from 0 to 255.
 2. fine grid: `uint16` 16 bit encoding, varying from 0 to 65535.